rsnakamura/pweaveutilities/pweaveutilities/finder.rst

 Arguments Class
 ~~~~~~~~~~~~~~~

 This is a class to (hopefully) make spelling errors easier to catch.
+The attributes are the names of the options and arguments in the `docopt` dictionary.

 .. code:: python